 In the early 1970s, Varosha was one of the world’s top tourist destinations, attracting A-list Hollywood types such as Elizabeth Taylor and Raquel Welch.
 The booming tourism industry resulted, as one would expect, in rampant construction, as seen in the image above.
 But when Turkish forces invaded the island in August of 1974, Famagusta became a focal point of war.
 The Turkish and Greek Cypriot armies clashed in Famagusta and residents, fearing a massacre, fled the area.
 Turkey gained control of Famagusta and fenced off Varosha.
 The buildings remain, but tourism is no longer welcome.
 The area has remained off-limits, save for Turkish military members and United Nations personnel, for the 35-plus years since Turkish occupation began.

 Varosha has turned into a modern-day ghost town.
-Cranes erected to build new hotels and high-rises still stand where they did when the city’s denizens evacuated, as seen in this photograph (look left).
+Cranes erected to build new hotels and high-rises still stand where they did when the city’s denizens evacuated.
 Car distributorships still have cars on site — cars from 1974.
 The hotels remain, dormant.
 Buildings are crumbling due to disuse.
 And plant and wildlife have made a home where the rich and famous once vacationed.

 From the Archives: If You Build It…: An enormous mall in China — which is almost entirely empty.